tfsec/tfsec.github.io/_docs/azure/database/enable-audit.md

 ---
+title: azure-database-enable-audit
-title: Auditing should be enabled on Azure SQL Databases
+description: Auditing should be enabled on Azure SQL Databases
 shortcode: azure-database-enable-audit
 legacy: AZU018
 summary: Auditing should be enabled on Azure SQL Databases